wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/7-exercise-bots-sso.md

 };
 ```

 This code will create an instance of the `BotFrameworkAdapter`, initialized with our Azure AD app's credentials.
-It then runs out bot whenever an activity is received on the **/api/messages** endpoint.
+It then runs our bot whenever an activity is received on the **/api/messages** endpoint.

 Lastly, locate and open the file **./src/server/TeamsAppsComponents.ts**.
 Make sure this file doesn't reference our bot, nor any non-existent files in our project.
 For instance, the default template may include a reference to the following file: